Free At-Home Resources for Children

 - Do a science experiment.

-- Go through clothes (for you and your children) in drawers and closet.
+- Go through clothes (for you and your children) in drawers and closets.
 Try on and toss.

 - Pitch a tent inside and have a family campout.